SAC-Opt: Semantic Anchors for Iterative Correction in Optimization Modeling: Methodology

 where \(S_{\mathrm{simp}} = \{\mathcal{P}, \mathcal{V}\}\) includes parameters and variables that are fully specified and can be deterministically rendered, while \(S_{\mathrm{sem}} = \{\mathcal{C}, \mathcal{O}\}\) contains constraints and objective, which represent the key logic of the optimization task.
 These elements in \(S_{\mathrm{sem}}\) are essential, as they directly impact the correctness of the model and require careful modeling to preserve the intended meaning.

-The deterministic function \(f_{\mathrm{det}}^{\mathrm{trans}}\) uses pre-defined code templates.
+The deterministic function \(f_{\mathrm{det}}^{\mathrm{trans}}\) uses pre-defined code templates with fixed rendering rules.
 For example, a parameter named \texttt{RollWidth} is rendered as: \texttt{RollWidth = data["RollWidth"]}.
-This approach guarantees consistency and correctness for all syntactically well-defined elements.
+This approach provides consistent rendering for syntactically well-defined elements.
 In contrast, the semantic translation function \(f_{\mathrm{agent}}^{\mathrm{trans}}\) employs a \textit{trans agent} to generate code directly from natural-language sentences.
 This process avoids intermediate representations such as LaTeX or pseudo code, thereby reducing cumulative translation errors~\citep{astorga2024autoformulation} and simplifying downstream integration.

-By combining deterministic rendering for structured elements with agent-based generation for semantic components, the hybrid translation function yields code both logically faithful and executable.
-This decomposition forms the basis for subsequent stages in our iterative correction framework.
+This separation keeps deterministic fields fixed while exposing constraints and objective as editable units for reconstruction and correction.